39 Logistic Regression

 can not be analytically solved to obtain a closed-form solution because of the non-linear sigmoid function.
 Instead, gradient descent is used to solve the optimization problem numerically.

-To simplify the derivation process, we will use a trick to make the bias term b as part of the weight vector
+To simplify the derivation process, we will use the trick Section 37.3 to make the bias term b as part of the weight vector

 f (\mathbf{x}) = \mathbf{w}^{T} \mathbf{x} + b = \hat{\mathbf{w}}^{T} \hat{\mathbf{x}}.